JAQuent/boundaryVR/analysis/memoryTask.md

 ![](memoryTask_files/figure-markdown_github/unnamed-chunk-1-1.png)

-As can be seen above, some participants seems to significantly peforme below chance.
+As can be seen above, some participants seems to significantly perform below chance.
 To show this, I simulated a null distribution (see below).
 In an ANOVA, there were no difference between the conditions:

 ``` r
 ezANOVA(temporalOrder_agg, dv = acc, wid = id, within = context)